Privacy policy

 What are Google Fonts?

-In the past, Google Fonts was also called Google Web Fonts.
+In the past, Google Fonts were also called Google Web Fonts.
 This is an interactive directory with over 800 fonts that Google LLC provides free of charge.
 With Google Fonts, you could use fonts without uploading them to your own server.
 However, in order to prevent any information transfer to Google servers, we have downloaded the fonts to our server.
 In this way, we act in compliance with data protection and do not forward data to Google Fonts.

 Unlike other web fonts, Google gives us unrestricted access to all fonts.
 So we can access a sea of fonts without restrictions and get the most out of our website.
 For more information about Google Fonts and other questions, please visit https://developers.google.com/fonts/faq?tid=221106831.